 This can be seen in relation to the measurement of time without which experimental science would be impossible.
-Huyghens' clock, which alone gave experimental science its precision, is merely the organ embodying Galileo's hypothesis on the equigravity of
+Huyghens' clock, which alone gave experimental science its precision, is merely the organ embodying Galileo's hypothesis on the equigravity of bodies - that is, the hypothesis on uniform acceleration that confers its law, since it is the same, on any kind of fall.

 It is amusing to point out that the instrument was completed before it had been possible to verify the hypothesis by observation, and that by this fact the clock rendered the observation useless at the same time as it offered it the instrument of its rigour.
-66